iafisher/drill/README.md

 If you need to automatically migrate your quizzes from the version 1 format to the version 2 format, use the interactive `./tools/migrate` script.
 It will migrate both your quizzes and your quiz result files.

+## Git integration
+You can run git commands in the folder where popquiz internally stores its quizzes.
+Just enter `popquiz git <any git command and flags>`.
+If you've initialized a git repo in your quiz directory, popquiz will automatically commit your changes whenever you edit your quizzes.

+## Why does popquiz keep quiz files in its own special folder?
+- So that the folder can be version-controlled as a git repository.
+- So that quiz results can be handled seamlessly, e.g. if you rename a quiz it will still be associated with the same results file, and if you delete a quiz its results will also be deleted.

+**NOTE**: While anyone is welcome to use this tool, it is primarily for my personal use and I do not guarantee that backwards compability will be maintained.